webmin/webmin.com/content/changelog/webmin-2.021-released.md

 ---

 * Add ability to set locale in Webmin Users module for consistency
+* Fix to preserve initial install directory when upgrading manually
+* Fix to preserve minimal install type when upgrading manually
 * Fix an error when `make_date` is called on undefined value [#1860](https://github.com/webmin/webmin/issues/1860)
 * Fix clearing packages caches before checking for updates in status collection [#1863](https://github.com/webmin/webmin/issues/1863)
 * Update the Authentic theme to the latest version